kb-dk/doms-client/GuiArchitecture.md

      3.2  If the current property is complex, recurse over all its defined properties in turn, adding new DataObject instances and
      SDO-DOC elements for any properties which are not set in the datastream.
+4. For each SDOParsedXmlElementImpl, reorder its children so that those children corresponding to Sequence elements come in the same order as in the elements DataObject.

 ## SDO-DOC -> SDO

-When there is a changed focus on an element in the GUI, the SEAM front-end calls the submit() method on the corresponding SDOParsedXmlElementImpl object in the SDO-DOC tree.
+When there is a changed focus on an element in the GUI (e.g. due to a mouse click), the SEAM front-end calls the submit() method on the corresponding SDOParsedXmlElementImpl object in the SDO-DOC tree.
 This recursively traverses the element and its children, updating the corresponding SDO tree.
 Specifically, if the element is a leaf-element then the value of the element is written into the SDO tree by setting the corresponding Property on the correct DataObject.
 This